spilman6/courses/pages/computer-programming-cpp/assignments/mad-lib.md

 # Submission

 For submission, you will need to create a new repository on GitHub and push your code to it.
-You will then submit the link to your repository on Blackboard.
+You will then submit the link to your repository to Blackboard.

 ## Pushing to GitHub